 Then, review and correct those sentences.
 Students might be able to recognize an incomplete sentence, but do they have tools to fix it?
 That’s where the beauty of a foundation of grammar helps: students get to decide how they fix each sentence.

 Another method is write about the student’s topic with them.
 Ask the student to give you the first idea, and then ask that student to watch you write.
 Trade off, modeling and helping as you write together.
 Hopefully, you can work toward a slow release with this student.

 Incomplete sentences skew a student’s ideas and overall message.
-I never find the struggle with young writers to be ideas.
+I never find the struggle with young writers to be a lack of ideas.
 Students possess interesting ideas, and we normally talk through any dead ends.
 Teaching students how to write a complete sentence is an ongoing conversation.

 Many revision activities for older students involve a focus on clear communication.
 When students struggle with complete sentences and basic sentence structure, we work on communicating our messages in the best way possible.
 A reader should never waste time deciphering the writer’s meaning.
 When I approach a student who struggles with complete sentences, I explain (that yes!) complete sentences are a grammatical necessity, an important grammar rule.
 Finally teaching complete sentences can be interactive and engaging.

 Sure, grammar rules are meant to be broken, but first, students must understand the rules and clearly communicate.
 This is never more true than with teaching complete sentences.